macine/eks-private_terraform/README.md

-# EKS private cluser implemantacion on AWS using terraform
+# EKS private cluster implemantacion on AWS using terraform

 ## Overview
 Terraform scripts for use in AWS.
 It creates an new VPC usign [AWS-VPC-Module](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/),